gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 There was no other way to describe it: Erileine *knew* another person was there.
 She glanced up at Lady Kembe's picture.
 The most powerful magician in Cherne looked back at her disapprovingly.
 "Who is yourself?"  she asked.
-Her lips didn't move---the portrait hadn't come alive as they did in stories---but Erileine heard her as clearly as if she were standing a stride away.
+Her lips didn't move—the portrait hadn't come alive as they did in stories—but Erileine heard her as clearly as if she were standing a stride away.

 She swallowed dryly.
 "I'm Erileine, *sra*.
 Erileine Saedanne é